NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ==============================  =======  =======  ===========  ========  =========  =============================

   .. [#] DistributionSystemType child element choices are ``AirDistribution``, ``HydronicDistribution``, ``HydronicAndAirDistribution``, or ``Other=DSE``.
-  .. [#] ConditionedFloorAreaServed is required for AirDistribution and HydronicAndAir types.
+  .. [#] ConditionedFloorAreaServed is required for AirDistribution and HydronicAndAirDistribution types.

 .. note::